We make affordable land a priority, not just in the short-term but forever.

 There are various legal mechanisms which can underpin this.
 OCLT is a Community Benefit Society under the Co-operative and Community Benefit Societies Act 2014.

 Community-led housing are homes which are owned and managed by the community living in them.
 You can watch a film about successful community-led housing projects already happening in Oxfordshire here.

 A Community Land Trust (a CLT) is an organisation set up to own and manage land by and for a local community.
 Through this organisation, the land is owned by the community in perpetuity and used for the explicit benefit of that community.
 It might be used for any purpose which benefits the community to which it is linked: housing, workspace, leisure or horticulture.

-One of the biggest needs, even in this time of recession, is to provide land for affordable housing.
+One of the biggest needs, especially in this time of post-recession, is to provide land for affordable housing.
 Increasing numbers of working people find it difficult or impossible to find a secure and affordable place to live.
 There is also a great shortage of social housing and many working families have no access to them.

 CLTs offer a way to provide permanently affordable land (it is permanently owned by the community so doesn’t keep going up in value) for housing and other local needs.